giovy10/MultipleManifest/README.md

         }
     }`

-   And now i have 2 different build variant (red and green).
+   And now i have 2 different build variant (red, yellow, blue and green).
    In the main manifest remove the attribute

     `android:theme="@style/AppTheme"/>`

-   And added attribute theme in the other 2 manifest (red and green):
+   And added attribute theme in the other 4 manifest (red, yellow, blue and green):

    `android:theme="@style/AppTheme.Red"`